CMC-lab/TranCIT/TROUBLESHOOTING.md

 ### Function signatures have changed

-**Problem**: Old function calls with different parameters.
+**Problem**: Function calls with different parameters than expected.

-**Solution**: Check the API documentation and examples for updated signatures.
+**Solution**: Check the API documentation and examples for current signatures.

 ## Plotting and Visualization Issues